CHARM-BDF/charmgpt/README.INFO.PinnedGraphs.md

 - You're changing topics and the graph is no longer relevant
 - The graph is large and you want to reduce context size
 - You want to start fresh without the previous context

+### Efficient Node Referencing

+To efficiently reference specific nodes in your questions:
+1. Hold Control (Windows/Linux) or Command (Mac) while clicking on a node
+2. The node data will be added to your chat input
+3. The graph will be automatically pinned if not already
+4. You can then complete your question and send it

+This is particularly useful when:
+- You need to ask about specific entities in a complex graph
+- You want to ensure accurate node IDs in your questions
+- You're exploring relationships between specific nodes

 ## Technical Considerations